mdribera/blackbeltmastering.com/site/content/faq/_index.md

         Best — 3 minutes per side

         Sorta OK — 5 minutes per side
-    - question: What is a Matrix number, how do I get one?
+    - question: What is a Catalog/Matrix number, how do I get one?
       answer: Both myself and the pressing plant will ask you to provide what’s known as a matrix number.
 The matrix (sometimes also called the ‘catalog number’) is unique identifier that you create or your record label